 This combination medication is used to temporarily treat

 symptoms caused by the common cold, flu, allergies, or other breathing

 illnesses (such as sinusitis, bronchitis).
 The expectorant helps thin and

 loosen mucus in the lungs, making it easier to cough up the mucus.

 Acetaminophen (APAP) is a non-aspirin pain reliever and fever

 This medication is not usually used for ongoing coughs

-breathing problems (such as asthma, emphysema)
+from smoking, asthma, other long-term breathing problems (such as emphysema),

 You should knowAnswers to your question are meant to provide general health information but should not replace medical advice you receive from a doctor.
 No answers should be viewed as a diagnosis or recommended treatment for a condition.
 Content posted by community members does not necessarily reflect the views of Remedy Health Media, which also reserves the right to remove material deemed inappropriate.